top of page

 Who compiles management accounts?

 Management accounts are usually compiled internally by the finance team or company accountant.
-An outsourced bookkeeper or accountant is used, if the business is small.
+If the business is small, an outsourced bookkeeper or accountant is used.

 Why are management accounts important?